-- Remove from the skillet and place in a baking dish.
+- Remove vegetables from the skillet and place in a baking dish.

-- Turn oven on to broil and place the baking dish under the broiler and cook about 7-10 minutes until desired crispness.
+- Turn oven on to broil and place the baking dish under the broiler for about 7-10 minutes until vegetables are desired crispness.

-- While cooking, brown the ground beef and add spices.
+- While cooking, brown the ground beef in the skillet and add the spices.

-- Add onions/zucchini back to the skillet, mix and serve.
+- Add the onions and zucchini back to the skillet, mix, and serve.